haddocking/haddock-restraints/README.md

-  tbl        Generate TBL file from input file ti         Generate true-interface restraints from a PDB file restraint  Generate Unambiguous restraints to keep molecules together during docking help       Print this message or the help of the given subcommand(s)
+  tbl        Generate TBL file from input file ti         Generate true-interface restraints from a PDB file restraint  Generate Unambiguous restraints to keep molecules together during docking interface  List residues in the interface help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
+  -V, --version  Print version
 ```

 ### `ti` command